Working to Preserve, Protect and Provide the experience of a lifetime for children with special needs and much more…

 Lions Camp is a place like no other.
 A place for youngsters—with vision, hearing, cognitive challenges or diabetes—to be with others just like themselves.
 They have come to camp free for more than half a century, about 70,000 of them.
 In a typical year, nearly 1,300 campers attend, representing some 400 Wisconsin communities.

 In the last decade, operating expenses have risen 57%.
 The historic backbone of financial support—Lions Club donations–cannot keep pace, growing only 20% and now accounting for less than half of annual WLF operating expenses.
 Inflation and other costs defy control efforts and continue to escalate.
 The future of the Wisconsin Lions Foundation statewide projects is threatened.
-You can help…The solution depends on you—and others like you—caring and contributing to the Lions Pride Endowment Fund of WI, Inc., Today’s Help, Tomorrow’s Help.
+You can help…The solution depends on you—and others like you—caring and contributing to the Lions Pride Endowment Fund of WI, Inc., Today’s Help, Tomorrow’s Future.